-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - These benefits are payable instead of any other benefit under this Plan for emergency treatment of accidental injuries and medical emergencies. - The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The Standard Option calendar year deductible is \$400 per person (\$800 per family) for services of Network providers and \$600 per person (\$1,500 per family) for services of Non-Network providers. - The Value Plan calendar year deductible is \$600 per person (\$1,200 per family) for services of Network providers and \$900 per person (\$1,800 per family) for services of Non-Network providers. - The Non-Network benefits are the regular benefits of this Plan.
+In nportant things to keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • These benefits are payable instead of any other benefit under this Plan for emergency treatment of accidental injuries and medical emergencies. • The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply.
+The Standard Option calendar year deductible is \$350 per person (limited to \$700 per Self Plus One or Self and Family enrollment) for services of Network providers and \$600 per person (limited to \$1,200 per Self Plus One or \$1,500 per Self and Family enrollment) for services of Non-Network providers.
+The Value Plan calendar year deductible is \$600 per person (limited to \$1,200 per Self Plus One or Self and Family enrollment) for services of Network providers and \$900 per person (limited to \$1,800 per Self Plus One or Self and Family enrollment) for services of Non-Network providers. • The Non-Network benefits are the regular benefits of this Plan.
 Network benefits apply only when you use a Network provider.
-When no Network provider is available, Non-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+When no Network provider is available, Non-Network benefits apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with Medicare and other coverage.